Fallas: La Mascletà

 The Mascletà, an explosive barrage of coordinated firecracker and fireworks displays, takes place at 2:00 pm from March 1 to 19 (including the festival proper); the main event is the municipal Mascletà in the Plaça de l'Ajuntament where the pyrotechnicians compete for the honour of providing the final Mascletà of the festes (on 19 March).
 At 2:00 pm the clock chimes and the Fallera Major, dressed in her fallera finery, will call from the balcony of City Hall, Senyor/a pirotècnic/a, pot començar la mascletà! ("Mr./Ms. Pyrotechnic, the Mascletà may commence!"), and the Mascletà begins.

 The Mascletà is almost unique to the Valencian Community, and very popular with the Valencian people.
 Smaller neighbourhoods often hold their own mascletà for saints' days, weddings and other celebrations.

 A nighttime variant runs in the evening hours by the same pyrotechnicans that were present in the afternoon.
 In some days, women pyrotechnicians are selected to compete.
 The event is televised regionwide.

 La Plantà

-On the day of the 15th, all of the falles infantils are to be finished being constructed, and later that night all of the falles majors (big Falles) are to be completed.
+On the day of the 15th before 8 am, in a tradition called the Plantà, all of the falles infantils are to be finished being constructed, and next morning before 8 am falles majors (big Falles) are to be completed.
 If not, they face disqualification.

-Once the City Falles Major is finally done a fireworks display -Amb de las Falles - is held at City Hall Square to pay tribute to everyone who made these works possible.
+Once the City Falles Major is finally done, as well as the rest of the falles majors, a fireworks display – Amb de las Falles – is held at City Hall Square to pay tribute to everyone who made these works possible.

+A few days later, the Central Board of the Falles officially declares, in a televised press conference, the champions of both the main and children's categories, whose works were overseen by judges and the Junta Central, not only during the stages of construction and the Planta, but after their completion.

 L'Ofrena de flors

 In this event, the flower offering, each of the casals fallers takes an offering of flowers to the Virgin Mary, titled as Our Lady of the Forsaken, principal patroness of the city of Valencia and the wider Community.
-This occurs all day during 17–18 March, the first day attended by the Fallera Major and her court.
-A statue of the Virgin Mary and its large pedestal are then covered with all the flowers.
+This occurs all day during 17–18 March, with the two days attended by the Fallera Majors and their royal court, Day 1 by the Children's Fallera Major and Day 2 by the main Fallera Major.
+A statue of the Virgin Mary and its large pedestal are then covered with all the flowers given from all the people of the casals fallers and visitors from across the Valencian Community and overseas who give them to attendants.
+The parade route covers much of the Old City of Valencia, with the statue being located in Plaza of the Mother of God, nearest to the city cathederal and the Basilica of Our Lady of the Forsaken.